All Products

 Note

-An AccessKey pair is disabled if both of the following conditions are met:
+An AccessKey is disabled if both of the following conditions are met:

-• The AccessKey pair was last used longer ago than the specified period.
+• The time since the AccessKey was last used exceeds the maximum idle period.

-• The status of the AccessKey pair has not been updated in the last 7 days.
+• The AccessKey's status has not been updated in the last 7 days.

-We recommend setting this to 90 days to promptly disable idle AccessKey pairs and prevent them from being exploited if compromised.
+We recommend a value of 90 days to promptly disable idle AccessKeys and prevent misuse if they are compromised.

-MFA adds a second layer of security for user logons and sensitive operations.
-You can configure a global MFA policy here.
+Multi-factor authentication (MFA) adds a second layer of security for user logons and sensitive operations.
+Configure a global MFA policy to enforce consistent authentication requirements.

-In the MFA section, click Modify, set the parameters as described in the following table, and click OK.
+In the MFA section, click Modify, configure the parameters as described in the following table, and then click OK.

 Parameter